triplee12/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - PATH -> add to path global variable $PATH
 - echo $PATH | tr ":" "\n" | wc -l -> count the number of directories in PATH
 - printenv | less -> print all the environment variables
+- set | less -> print all the local variables